krishan/redis_token_bucket/README.md

   * Buckets are automatically removed when no longer used
 * Fast and concurrency safe
   * Each operation uses just a single network roundtrip to Redis
-  * Charging tokens is done with all-or-nothing semantics
+  * Charging tokens can be done with all-or-nothing semantics
 * Computed continuously
   * Token values (rate, size, current level, cost) use floating point numbers
   * Bucket level is computed with microsecond precision
 * Powerful and flexible
+  * Ability to use take-what-is-there semantics (instead of all-or-nothing)
   * Ability to charge multiple buckets with arbitrary token amounts at once
   * Ability to "reserve" tokens and to create "token debt"